Duplo59/datasciencecoursera/Course_03-Getting_and_Cleaning_Data/Course_Project/README.md

 6. Step 6 - Use activity description instead of activity ID
 7. Step 7 - Label data set with descriptive variables names
 8. Step 8 - Create tidy data set with the average of each variable for each activity and each subject
+NB: see comments in the code for further information

 It is possibile to run the script:
 - identify your working directory and store the script in it